Immunocore: Scientific background

 T cell receptors (TCRs) are molecules found on the surface of T lymphocytes (or T cells) and play various roles in the immune system.
 TCRs are often cited as aiding in recognising foreign antigens being presented by cells which have been infected by viruses or intracellular bacteria.
 Immunocore has developed a line of biologic medicines by combining engineered, cancer-recognising, soluble TCRs with immune activating complexes that direct the immune system to kill cancer cells.
 These drugs are commonly referred to as immune-mobilising monoclonal TCRs against cancer (ImmTAC molecules).

 Clinical pipeline

 IMCgp100 (Tebentafusp)

 Tebentafusp is a soluble, bi-specific t cell engager.
 On 23 November 2020, Immunocore announced a Phase 3 data readout for tebentafusp in the field of immuno-oncology.
 In Jan 2022 the US FDA approved tebentafusp-tebn for HLA-A*02:01-positive adult patients with unresectable or metastatic uveal melanoma.

 Other Pipeline Programs

 Immunocore's other pipeline programs include IMC-C103C, an ImmTAC candidate in Phase 1 partnered with Genentech for the treatment of solid tumors expressing MAGE-A4, and IMC-F106C, an ImmTAC candidate which is also in Phase 1 studies for solid tumors expressing PRAME.
 Earlier programs include candidates for the treatment of hepatitis B virus (HBV) and human immunodeficiency virus (HIV).

 Corporate governance

 Sir John Bell serves as Immunocore's chairman of the board.
-Bahija Jallal is chief executive officer and director of the board.
+Bahija Jallal is chief executive officer and director of the board, with several other board members, including Nobel Laureate Peter J. Ratcliffe.